profispojka/loudest/README.md

 * Modular - use what you want and easy to extend
 * No outside dependencies, just pure JavaScript
 * As light as 7kb gzipped
+* Sound filters like highpass, lowpass and convolution

 ### Browser Compatibility
 Tested in the following browsers/versions: